aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 ```
 4. Click **Save**

-Your YAML file should now like:
+Your YML file should now like:
 ![pipeline](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-devops-pipeline-with-mount.PNG)

 The final piece that is missing, is a variable holding the access key to your file share.